• Home

 Located next to The Gate, get into some laser shooting and of course drinks are available as well.

-Where to eat in Newcastle Upon Tyne
+Where to Eat in Newcastle Upon Tyne city centre – Cafes, Street Food & Restaurants

 There’s so many to choose from.
 Pubs, cafes, street food, restaurants with cuisines from different parts of the world.
 Let’s break it down: